-- Pursuant with MTZC Section 20.720.035(A)(1) and MCZC Section 20.196.020(A), the proposed development is in conformity with the certified Mendocino Town Local Coastal Program, including Mendocino County General Plan, Coastal Element Chapter 4.13 Mendocino Town Plan.
+- Pursuant with MTZC Section 20.720.035(A)(1) and MCCZC Section 20.196.020(A), the proposed development is in conformity with the certified Mendocino Town Local Coastal Program, including Mendocino County General Plan, Coastal Element Chapter 4.13 Mendocino Town Plan.
 The project area is located in the Town of Mendocino.
-Development will occur within the public rightsof-way and on lands classified as Public Facilities; and - a.
-The proposed recycled water distribution system is consistent with Coastal Element Chapter 4.13 Policy S-1 as it provides expanded capacity to distribute reclaimed water. - b.
-The project supports Mendocino Town Sustainable Policy S-2(c) by providing access to reclaimed water that would distribute recycled water from the waste water treatment facility to other sites in Town, such as fire hydrants, Mendocino High School, and a spigot at MCCSD offices.
-This proposal could avoid the waste of potable water for uses that do not require it.
+Development will occur on lands classified as Public Facilities; and - a.
+The proposed is consistent with Coastal Element Chapter 4.13 Policy S-1 as repairs to an aging wastewater treatment facility would minimize potential adverse effects of waste water discharge and entrainment and expand the recycled water distribution system in Town. - b.
+The project supports Mendocino Town Sustainable Policy S-2(c) by providing a connection to reclaimed water that could distribute recycled water from the waste water treatment facility to other sites in Town, such as fire hydrants, the high school, and a spigot at Mendocino City Community Services District offices.
+This opportunity could avoid the waste of potable water in uses that do not require it.

 - c.
-The proposed project would support Mendocino Town Plan Sustainable Action S-2.7(d) by providing access to recycled water at convenient locations in Town for public and private non-potable water uses.
-The proposed spigot near MCCSD offices is one proposed location with access to recycled water for public and private non-potable water uses in Town. - 2.
-Pursuant with MTZC Section 20.720.035(A)(3) and MCZC Section 20.196.020(D), the proposed development is consistent with the purpose and intent of the Mendocino Public Facilities Zoning District as well as the provisions of Division III of Title 20 of Mendocino County Codes, and preserves the integrity of the Mendocino Public Facilities District.
+The project supports Mendocino Town Plan Sustainable Action S-2.7(d) by providing access to reclaimed water at convenient locations in Town for public and private non-potable water uses.
+The proposed spigot near MCCSD offices is one proposed location with access to reclaimed water for public and private non-potable water uses in Town. - 2.
+Pursuant with MTZC Section 20.720.035(A)(3) and MCCZC Section 20.196.020(D), the proposed development is consistent with the purpose and intent of the Mendocino Public Facilities Zoning District as well as the provisions of Division III of Title 20 of Mendocino County Codes, and preserves the integrity of the Mendocino Public Facilities District.
 The project area is located in the Town of Mendocino Historical Preservation District and Mendocino Public Facilities Zoning District.
-The proposed recycled water distribution system satisfies MTZC development regulations, including its Chapter 20.717 Water Quality Protection; and - Pursuant with MTZC Section 20.720.035(A)(2) and MCZC Section 20.196.020(B), the proposed development will be provided with adequate utilities, access roads, drainage, and other necessary facilities; and - Pursuant with MTZC Section 20.720.035(A)(4), the proposed development will not have any significant adverse impacts on the environment within the meaning of the California Environmental Quality Act; and - 5.
-Pursuant with MTZC Section 20.720.035(A)(5), the proposed development will not have any adverse impacts on any known archaeological or paleontological resource; and - Pursuant with MTZC Section 20.720.035(A)(6), other services, including but not limited to solid waste, public roadway capacity, and proof of an adequate water supply pursuant to Chapter 20.744 have been considered and are adequate to serve the proposed recycled-water distribution system; and - 7.
-Pursuant with MTZC Section 20.720.035(A)(7), the proposed development is in conformance with the design standards of MTZC Section 20.760.050, as the Review Board considered the project and approved MHRB Permit 2018-02. - 8.
-Pursuant with MCZC Section 20.196.020(C), as conditioned, the proposed development and land uses ensure that they would not constitute a nuisance or be detrimental to the health, safety, peace, morals, comfort or general welfare of persons residing or working in or passing through the Town of Mendocino, or be detrimental or injurious to property and improvements in the Town of Mendocino or to the general welfare of the county.
+The proposed development satisfies MTZC development regulations, including its Chapter 20.717 Water Quality Protection; and - Pursuant with MTZC Section 20.720.035(A)(2) and MCCZC Section 20.196.020(B), the proposed development will be provided with adequate utilities, access roads, drainage, and other necessary facilities; and - Pursuant with MTZC Section 20.720.035(A)(4), the proposed development will not have any significant adverse impacts on the environment within the meaning of the California Environmental Quality Act; and - 5.
+Pursuant with MTZC Section 20.720.035(A)(5), the proposed development will not have any adverse impacts on any known archaeological or paleontological resource; and - Pursuant with MTZC Section 20.720.035(A)(6), other services, including but not limited to solid waste, public roadway capacity, and proof of an adequate water supply pursuant to Chapter 20.744 have been considered and are adequate to serve the land use and development; and - Pursuant with MTZC Section 20.720.035(A)(7), the proposed development is in conformance with the design standards of MTZC Section 20.760.050, as the Review Board considered the project and approved MHRB Permit 2018-02; and - 8.
+Pursuant with MCC Section 20.196.020(C), as conditioned, the proposed development and land uses ensure that they would not constitute a nuisance or be detrimental to the health, safety, peace, morals, comfort or general welfare of persons residing or working in or passing through the waste water treatment facility, or be detrimental or injurious to property and improvements in waste water treatment facility or to the general welfare of the county.